Beginner Guide To WordPress HTTP Error Codes

 • Status code 429 #Too Many Requests: Too many requests were sent over a short period of time.

 This category of status Code refers to internal server errors.
 They occur when a server is not able to accomplish an apparently valid request.
-They sometimes can be caused by plugins.
+They sometimes can be caused by WordPress plugins.

 • Status code 500 #Internal Server Error: The server encountered a situation and doesn’t know how to deal with it.